NEET Biology — Chapter 3

 Full-Length Mock

-NEET-style mock paper on Plant Kingdom with 60 questions, timer, palette, and subtopic accuracy breakdown.
+NEET-style 125-question module test on Plant Kingdom with timer, palette, and subtopic accuracy breakdown.

 Open Full Mock